qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - **Performance**. `Rc` and `RefCell` has relatively small performance cost.
 But for `Arc<Mutex<...>>`, unnecessary locking can hurt performance. `Arc` also can have performance issue, [explained below](#arc-is-not-always-fast).
 It's still ok to use them when not in performance bottleneck.
 - Their syntax ergonomic is not good.
 The code will have a lot of "noise" like `.borrow().borrow_mut()`.

+This doesn't mean `Arc<Mutex<>>` shouldn't be used.
+It should be used when you want both sharing and locking.
+It should not be used for just evading borrow checker restriction.

 ### `QCell`

 [`QCell<T>`](https://docs.rs/qcell/latest/qcell/) has an internal ID. `QCellOwner` is also an ID.
 You can only use `QCell` via an `QCellOwner` that has matched ID.